 Student residences: Student residences at Heidelberg University are administered by the Studierendenwerk, an independent organization providing various services to the student population.
 Although the number of available rooms is quite limited (only 15 per cent of all Heidelberg students can be housed in student residences), the Akademisches Auslandsamt cooperates with the Studierendenwerk to secure rooms in student residences for international exchange students coming to Heidelberg.

 The Studierendenwerk maintains a large variety of student residences.
-Almost all of them were built after 1983 or have recently been renovated (many of the buildings in the Altstadt are renovated heritage properties).
 Students usually stay in single rooms sharing kitchen and bathrooms in groups of 2 – 4, or in dormitories with kitchens and bathrooms on each floor.
 There is also a small number of single apartments available.
 The residences are located in different parts of the city and very close to public transport.
 Shopping areas are usually nearby.
 More detailed information about Studierendenwerk student residences (including pictures of each residence) is available on-line at http://www.http://www.stw.uni-heidelberg.de/en/wohnheime

 Students who have special housing needs due to a disability, allergy or other health problems should indicate this on their application for admission (Part 2: Housing - not for ERASMUS students!) in order to receive the appropriate housing.
 Students who intend to bring a laptop/notebook and wish to live in one of the rooms which are directly connected to the University Computing Center should indicate this on their application for admission (Part 2: Housing - not for ERASMUS students!).
 Other room preferences can also be indicated; however, due to the limited housing availability, specific room preferences not arising from a disability or health concern cannot always be met.